nesl/LLM_time_series/report.md

 | Frequency Plot                | -                       | 25.8   | 36.2   |

 **1) Frequency Series in Text**
 First, we provide LLMs with raw frequency data in text.
 The input is a series of frequency-magnitude pairs in the format of *"frequency1: magnitude1, frequency2: magnitude2, ..."*.
-For example, the following series representing key "0" might look like: "12.5:3.30, 25.0:3.30, 37.5:3.30, ..., 912.5:64.33, 925.0:114.71, 937.5:525.26, 950.0:204.74, 962.5:85.96, 975.0:54.57, ...".
+For example, the following series representing key "0": "12.5:3.30, 25.0:3.30, 37.5:3.30, ..., 912.5:64.33, 925.0:114.71, 937.5:525.26, 950.0:204.74, 962.5:85.96, 975.0:54.57, ...".
 To evaluate the models’ inherent reasoning capabilities, we first presented the data without any task-specific instructions or guidance.
 We then introduced prompts that provided step-by-step guidance to offer more contextual information and assist the models in the reasoning process.
 Here are the prompts:

 **Without Guidance:**
 ```